 NOT NULL Constraint on the Foreign Key When nulls are not allowed in a foreign key, each row in the child table must explicitly reference a value in the parent key because nulls are not allowed in the foreign key.

 Any number of rows in the child table can reference the same parent key value, so this model establishes a one-to-many relationship between the parent and foreign keys.
 However, each row in the child table must have a reference to a parent key value; the absence of a value (a null) in the foreign key is not allowed.
-The same example in the previous section illustrates such a relationship.
+The same example in the previous section can be used to illustrate such a relationship.
 However, in this case, employees must have a reference to a specific department.

 UNIQUE Constraint on the Foreign Key When a